 Admittedly, this may not be the solution as these ideas are just a few though provoking questions with no answers.

 In order to get a better understanding I have attended the ‘Is your brand QUEER enough?’
-Webinar.
+Webinar (take a look at my notes here).

 I have used this opportunity to ask a larger audience about labels and the future of labelling.
 I have also spoken to some of my friends from the LGBTQ community.
 Understandably, some see their label as a part of who they are and would never give up something that they had to fight so hard for.
 Others are more fluid with their identity and don’t feel the need to keep the terminology.
 Notably, the younger generation is usually more relaxed.